Robust Optimization with Decision-Dependent Information Discovery: Introduction

 \subsection{Organization of the Paper and Notation}

 The paper is organized as follows.
 Sections~\ref{sec:problem_formulation_exo} and~\ref{sec:problem_formulation_endo} introduce two-stage robust optimization problems with exogenous uncertainty and with decision-dependent information discovery (DDID), respectively.
-Sections~\ref{sec:kadaptability_objective} and~\ref{sec:kadaptability_constraint} propose reformulations of the $K$-adaptability counterparts of problems with DDID as MBLPs, for problems with objective and constraint uncertainty, respectively.
-Section~\ref{sec:pwl_convex_objective} generalizes the $K$-adaptability approximation to problems with piecewise linear convex objective and to the minimization of worst-case regret.
+In particular, Section~\ref{sec:problem_formulation_endo} introduces our novel formulation.
+Section~\ref{sec:kadaptability_overview} proposes reformulations of the $K$-adaptability counterparts of problems with DDID as finite programs solvable with off-the-shelf solvers.
+Section~\ref{sec:pwl_convex_objective} generalizes the $K$-adaptability approximation to problems with piecewise linear convex objective and proposes an efficient solution procedure.
 Section~\ref{sec:multistage} generalizes the $K$-adaptability approximation to multi-stage problems.
-Speed-up strategies and extensions are discussed in Section~\ref{sec:extensions}.
-Section~\ref{sec:active_preference_learning} introduces the preference elicitation problem at LAHSA and formulates it as two-stage robust problem with decision-dependent information discovery.
-Finally, Section~\ref{sec:numerical_results} discusses our numerical results on both synthetic and real data from the HMIS.
+Section~\ref{sec:computational_studies} presents computational results on synthetic instances of the two-stage R\&D project portfolio optimization problem, the two-stage best box selection problem, and the multi-stage Pandora's box problem.
+Finally, Section~\ref{sec:preference_elicitation_KAS} formulates the preference elicitation problem for learning the preferences of policy-makers at the OPTN/UNOS as a two-stage robust problem with decision-dependent information discovery, and presents numerical results on real data from the U.S.\ Kidney Allocation System.
 The proofs of all statements can be found in the Electronic Companion to the paper.
+Proposed extensions to our methods, algorithms, and speed-up strategies are also deferred to the Electronic Companion.

 \paragraph{Notation.} Throughout this paper, vectors (matrices) are denoted by boldface lowercase (uppercase) letters.
 The $k$th element of a vector ${\bm x} \in \reals^n$ ($k \leq n$) is denoted by ${\bm x}_k$.
 Scalars are denoted by lowercase letters, e.g., $\alpha$ or $u$.
 For a matrix ${\bm H} \in \mathbb R^{n \times m}$, we let $[{\bm H}]_k \in \mathbb R^m$ denote the $k$th row of ${\bm H}$, written as a column vector.
 We let $\mathcal L_{n}^k$ denote the space of all functions from $\reals^n$ to $\reals^k$.
 Accordingly, we denote by $\mathcal B_{n}^k$ the spaces of all functions from $\reals^n$ to $\{0,1\}^k$.
 Given two vectors of equal length, ${\bm x}$, ${\bm y} \in \mathbb R^n$, we let ${\bm x} \circ {\bm y}$ denote the Hadamard product of the vectors, i.e., their element-wise product.
 With a slight abuse of notation, we may use the maximum and minimum operators even when the optimum may not be attained; in such cases, the operators should be understood as suprema and infima, respectively.
 We use the convention that a decision is feasible for a minimization problem if and only if it attains an objective that is $<+\infty$.
 Finally, for a logical expression $E$, we define the indicator function $\I{E}$ as $\I{E}:=1$ if $E$ is true and 0 otherwise.